REtokenDAO/projects/2021/HeroX/sr5/narrative.md

 # Problem

 ## Hardware
 Unfortunately today, most new homes get built without using the latest American-Made solar technology.
+Lack of adoption in underserved neighborhoods due to cost of installation of solar technology.

 ## Software
 Initial capital is the biggest barrier for the proliferation of American Made solar technology.
 New subdivisions being created are still done using antiquated methodologies without any technology.